MrKinau/ResourcePackValidator/README.md

 ### FontTextureExistsValidator
 Checks if the texture file referenced in the font provider exists.

+### FontCharacterUsageValidator
+Checks if a font file defines a character multiple times, which overrides the character.

 ### ModelRequiresOverlayOverrideValidator
 Checks if a model json, which is present in the default pack, is also present in a specified overlay.
-This Validator requires some additional configuration to run and may be used to make sure every mode in a specified path is overridden in a specific overlay (e.g. to fix certain models in certain game versions).
+This Validator requires some additional configuration to run and may be used to make sure every model in a specified path is overridden in a specific overlay (e.g. to fix certain models in certain game versions).

 ## Commandline Arguments
 - `-help` Show all available commandline arguments
-- `--resourcepack <directory>`, `-rp <directory>` Specifies the path of the resource pack to validate.
-By default, it assumes the resource pack is located at `./resourcepack`
+- `--resourcepack <directory or zip>`, `-rp <directory or zip>` Specifies the path of the resource pack to validate.
+By default, it assumes the resource pack is located at `./resourcepack` or `./resourcepack.zip` (if `./resourcepack` does not exist)
 - `--verbose`, `-v` Enables verbose log output
 - `-config` Specifies the path to the config file.
 By default, it assumes it is located at `./config.json`
 - `-report <file>` Specifies the path the report file.
 By default, it does not generate a XML report